zackchase/mxnet-docs/getting_started/basics-ndarray.md

 Of course, storing data isn't very exciting if you can't do anything interesting with it.
 The `NDArray` module supports a large number of optimized functions for manipulating and computing upon their data.
+These include funamdental mathematical operations and also some specialized functions motivated by common use cases in neural networks.

 You might notice that _MXNet_'s `NDArray` is similar to `numpy.ndarray`.
 However, _MXNet_ additionally provides the following important features: